knpuniversity/stripe/knpu/ep2-subscriptions/plan-change-payment-failure.md

 error!
 You can see it down in the web debug toolbar.

-Open the profiler for that request in a new tab and then click "Exception" to see what the error was.
-Ah yes, "Your card was declined".
+Open the profiler for that request in a new tab and then click "Exception" to see the error.
+Ah yes, the classic: "Your card was declined".
 Clearly, we aren't handling this situation very well.

 But actually, the problem is worse than you might think.
 Refresh the Customer in Stripe.
 You can see the failed payment... but you can also see that the subscription change was successful!
 We are now on the New Zealander plan.

 The customer also has an unpaid invoice, which represents what they should have been charged.
-Since this is unpaid, Stripe will re-try it a few times.
+Since this is unpaid, Stripe will try to charge it a few more times.
 In summary, everything is totally borked.

 ## Failing Gracefully